Dental Healthcare Support Staff

 Legally speaking, it will work to your advantage to have the Dental Malpractice Insurance for yourself first and invite your dental staff and volunteers to do the same.
-Imagine having a patient who got injured after a dental procedure, sued you and your staff and they have the insurance but you do not.
+Imagine having a patient who got injured after a dental procedure, sue you and your staff and they have the insurance but you do not.
 Even if you are the boss on the job, the insurer and defense lawyer will first and foremost serve the interest of the dental staff and volunteers.
-During a professional or personal dispute, your Dental Malpractice Insurance will protect in case litigation will follow.
+During a professional or personal dispute, your Dental Malpractice Insurance will protect you in case litigation will follow.

-There may come a time that the practice will hit rock-bottom or that you will need to stop your practice for personal reasons, that should not risk your financial security.
+There may come a time that the practice will hit rock bottom or that you will need to stop your practice for personal reasons, that should not risk your financial security.

 My Non-licensed Dental Healthcare Practitioners, Support Staff and Volunteers, and My Dental Malpractice Insurance

 Being a practicing dentist does not mean it is a one-man show.
 You usually have other people working with and for you.
-If you have concerns for the well being of your other employees, you may wonder if your non-licensed dental healthcare practitioners, dental staff, and volunteers are covered by your Dental Malpractice Insurance.
+If you have concerns for the well-being of your other employees, you may wonder if your non-licensed dental healthcare practitioners, dental staff, and volunteers are covered by your Dental Malpractice Insurance.
 That would be great if they are.

 Your assumption, however, will not mean protection so it is important to keep yourself informed.
 You can do your research and start studying.
 Discuss the Employment Agreement with your staff and those who are non-licensed should be given special attention.
-You should have a dedicated time to sit down with your employees and then let them evaluate their rights and responsibilities related to any Dental Malpractice Insurance.
+You should have dedicated time to sit down with your employees and then let them evaluate their rights and responsibilities related to any Dental Malpractice Insurance.
 It is also an opportunity for them to know the limit of the maximum coverage available and if there are deductibles.
-A review on their Employment Agreement is an opportune moment to also know who is responsible for paying for the premium.
+A review of their Employment Agreement is an opportune moment to also know who is responsible for paying for the premium.
 If you are going to pay for the full coverage or your non-licensed dental healthcare practitioners, dental staff and volunteers have to pay for a portion should have been discussed from the beginning.
 Both you and your dental healthcare practitioners, support staff, and volunteers should also be aware of what happens to the insurance if any of them would resign or get fired.

 With Claims-made policies under Dental Malpractice Insurance, your insurance pays for claims that appear during the time you were still active in your dental practice yet the policies get canceled once you leave the practice, as previously mentioned.
 If this happens, it will leave you unprotected if a patient sues you over a dental procedure while you were still employed at the company or dental office.
 To assure uninterrupted coverage, you would need Tail Coverage.
-You may need to know if your non-licensed dental healthcare practitioners, support staff and volunteers can avail of the same coverage.
+You may need to know if your non-licensed dental healthcare practitioners, support staff, and volunteers can avail of the same coverage.

 That is not an expensive insurance amount to pay and though not required, it will be worth it when the situation calls for it.
-There are several ways on how to purchase Malpractice Insurance, and the ADHA offers discounts, however, you can check for some options if you want those dental healthcare workers who are under you but non-licensed to get covered.
+There are several ways how to purchase Malpractice Insurance, and the ADHA offers discounts, however, you can check for some options if you want those dental healthcare workers who are under you but non-licensed to get covered.
 You may encourage them to instead purchase their malpractice insurance with large enough limits to handle any future emergencies.